bkjwjason/Telegram-SFT-Bot/README.md

 >
 > Still working on some minor improvements, such as creating a new worksheet whenever it's a new month for simpler tracking purposes, and deleting older worksheets every few months as well.
 Looking into this by using Google Apps Script, or maybe a cron-job executing a python file every month.
 Still rather unsure of the process.

-> Apologies in advance for the spaghetti code 😬, do feel free to clone this repository and make your own edits and improvements to it.
+> Apologies in advance for the spaghetti code 😬, do feel free to clone/fork this repository and make your own edits and improvements to it.
+Do create a pull request if you can make further improvements.
 Thank you!